irispixel/vscode-dartsass/README.md

 * `dartsass.debug`: Default: false.
 Best applicable for developers of this extension only.
 * `dartsass.sassBinPath`: Default: Empty.

-  Eg: `/usr/local/bin/sass` PATH of sass binary to be used to compile , as opposed to the sass compiler that comes built-in with the plugin. `Beta` support only.
+  Eg: `/usr/local/bin/sass` PATH of sass binary to be used to compile. [ `Beta` yet. ]

+  By default, the property is empty and in that case, the plugin uses the `sass` npm package built along with this plugin.

 ## Features